To maximise your gift voucher sales, you need a creative and reliable marketing strategy. Read on to see the strategies you can implement.

 Another great way to inspire a quick sale is to offer your vouchers with a limited offering only.

 Limiting offerings of vouchers create a sense of urgency, especially on an area of sales that need a quick boost.

 Using a subject line “Hurry, Ends Midnight”, works for both men and Millennials.

 Just like Mother’s Day.
 It is always easier to direct marketing for your vouchers for a specific persona.
 Choose voucher offerings that Dad’s will gravitate towards.
 E.g. Golf, food, overnight stay are always winners!

 Like May, the summer holidays can be used in the same way.
 Offer “Summer Sales” or bespoke packages that are only available throughout the summertime.
 Considering the same techniques, whether it is discounts, added values or limited offerings.

 Black Friday weekend is the biggest gift voucher sales weekend of the year.

 In a short space of 3 days, gift voucher sales will skyrocket!
 Therefore, it is extremely important that your customers know about your discounted vouchers for Black Friday.

 Great ways to get the messaging out is through email campaigns, and in- house communications.
 Customers will expect discounts here and the heavier the better.

 Prepare for Christmas early!
+In the UK alone shoppers spend over £78.580 billion on gifts!
 Send out email campaigns promoting your vouchers at full price from as early as October.
 Keep a steady flow of campaigns and reminders of your Christmas voucher offerings each month, increasing the frequency in December.